• Home

 Current Priorities:

-• Update of shoreline and gully erosion rate information and mapping.
+• Update of shoreline hazard mapping.
 This will improve the accuracy of erosion risk information and assist staff with identifying any changes required to our development and stormwater management policies.

 • Create and implement a public awareness strategy about the Maitland Conservation’s development regulation.
 The intent of the strategy is to improve understanding about the risks of developing or altering floodplains, river valleys, shoreline areas, wetlands and watercourses.